devopsdays/devopsdays-web/content/events/2017-tel-aviv/program.md

     <time>09:10-10:00</time>
   </div>
   <div class = "col-md-8 col-md-offset-2 box">
-    Keynote: <strong>Liz Rice</strong> - Where's my code?
-Securing your code when you don't even know where it's running
+    <a href="/events/2017-tel-aviv/program/liz-rice">Keynote: <strong>Liz Rice</strong> - Where's my code?
+Securing your code when you don't even know where it's running</a>
   </div>
 </div> <!-- end timeslot div -->
 <!-- this div is repeated for each timeslot -->